 Contributed by Jens Baj

-While most trick-taking card games favour the player who get the high cards at the expense of the others, in Beyond one player wins a suitable trump with a specific number of tricks, but the 3 remaining players must also commit themselves to a specific number of tricks.
+Most other trick-taking card games favour the player who gets the high cards at the expense of the others.
+In Beyond one player wins a suitable trump by contracting for a specific number of tricks, but the 3 remaining players must also commit themselves to a specific number of tricks.
 Thus accuracy is ranked higher than muscle (many tricks).
 You can actually win with poor cards over players who have been fortunate enough to get a lot of high cards, if you can give them under- or overtricks, and succeed in your own contract however small it may be.

-"Slam" bonuses can be won only if both teammates fulfill their contracts.
-To make it possible to compete against high cards in the bidding system is reversed compared to (say) Bridge: in Beyond you bid downwards.
-Winning the bidding and thereby making the trump suit has a price.
+There are extra points to earn if both teammates fulfill their contracts.
+To make it possible to compete against high cards the bidding process is reversed compared to (say) Bridge: in Beyond you bid downwards.
+Winning the bidding and thereby making the trump suit has however a price.
 The lower you go in the rivalry for the trump the more weak your position becomes.
-This contrast is one of the virtues of Beyond, because it creates a better balance among the 4 hands, which is essential for all players to have a similar degree of involvement and enjoyment.
+This contrast is one of the virtues of Beyond, because it often creates a better balance among the 4 hands, which is essential for all players to have a good degree of involvement and enjoyment.

 Beyond is played by four players who form two partnerships; the partners sit opposite each other at a table.
 The compass directions can be used to refer to the four players, aligned with their seating pattern.
 Thus, South and North form one partnership and East and West form the other.
 On each deal, one player, the dealer, distributes the cards.
 The player left of the dealer start the auction and has the lead, when the auction is over.